i-tsx/i-tsx/README.md

 ---

 ## 🔥 Fun Facts
-- I love diving deep into **Discord bot development** and pushing the limits of what bots can do.
+- I love diving deep into **Web development** and pushing the limits of what websites can do.
 - Passionate about learning new **tech stacks** and staying on top of the latest trends.
 - **Always open** to interesting project ideas and collaborations!